ibm-cloud-docs/vpc/block_storage_is_attach.md

 When you provision a virtual server instance from the CLI and create a {{site.data.keyword.block_storage_is_short}} volume as part of the process, you must specify a volume attachment JSON.
 The volume attachment JSON, specified in the command or as a file, defines the volume parameters.
 When you [create an instance](/docs/vpc?topic=vpc-creating-virtual-servers-cli) and specify the `--volume-attach` parameter, you specify the volume JSON.
 For example, `--volume-attach @/Users/myname/myvolume-attachment_create.json`.

-Here is an example volume attachment JSON file that defines a custom volume and specifies user tags:
+The following example shows a volume attachment JSON file that defines a custom volume and specifies user tags.

 ```json
 [